 If you are in the area, it is worth checking out the Hotel Cala di Volpe – a luxury hotel on the Costa Smeralda – which has two bars open to the public: Bar Pontile (a stylish, outdoor bar with sea views and ideal for sunset hour) and the Lobby and Atrium bar (a slightly smarter indoor option).
 Its Barbecue Restaurant is also very popular.

 But by far the highlight of any visits to Sardinia has to be the Agriturismos.
-These quaint restaurants, usually located in small farmhouses off the beaten track with gorgeous outdoor seating, specialise in fresh, home cooked meals, usually consisting of several courses!
+These quaint restaurants, usually located in small farmhouses off the beaten track with gorgeous outdoor seating.
+And specialise in fresh, home cooked meals, usually consisting of several courses!
 Popular Agriturismos include:

 - Agriturismo Nuraghe Tuttusoni